Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group

 \section{Abstract}

 The pro-\'etale fundamental group of a scheme, introduced by Bhatt and Scholze, generalizes formerly known fundamental groups -- the usual \'etale fundamental group $\piet$ defined in SGA1 and the more general $\pisga$.
-It controls local systems in the pro-\'etale topology and leads to an interesting class of "geometric covers" of schemes, generalizing finite \'etale covers.
+It controls local systems in the pro-\'etale topology and leads to an interesting class of ``geometric coverings'' of schemes, generalizing finite \'etale coverings.